-Whether you are a student, alumni, or community member, TVCC career resources are here to help you take your next step toward a job or career.
+Whether you are a student, alumni, or community member, TVCC offers resources to help you take the next step toward a job or career.

 TVCC Academic Advisors

-TVCC academic advisors are available to assist you with your academic plan leading to your career.
+TVCC academic advisors are available to assist you with building an academic plan to start you on a path to an exciting career.

 Cooperative Work Experience (CWE)

-Students work in positions that apply to their chosen career fields.
-Types of work experience include job shadowing, mentoring and experimental internships.
+Designed to give students an opportunity to acquire actual work experience in their chosen field.
+Types of work experience include job shadowing, mentoring, and experimental internships.
 Students may earn up to twelve CWE credits toward their degree.
 For each credit earned, they must document 36 hours at the job site.
-Contact an advisor for information.
+Contact an academic advisor for additional information.

 - Scholarship essays

-Career pathways help guide students towards a specific profession by providing a defined list of courses offering expert training.
-The various courses help lead students to completion certificates and/or degrees that identify the student as being qualified to work in a particular field.
-Each pathway program at TVCC provides a "roadmap" of study that graphically shows the courses or degree requirements that will lead students to their desired education and employment goals.
+Career pathways help guide students toward a specific profession by providing a defined list of courses offering expert training.
+The various courses lead students to complete certificates and/or degrees qualifing the students to work in a particular field.
+Each pathway program at TVCC provides a "roadmap" of study showing the courses or degree requirements that will lead students to their desired education and employment goals.